markstent/response-curves/README.md

 ![header](header.jpg)

 This Streamlit app generates response curves for different advertising channels using a diminishing returns model and allows users to visualize and download the results as CSV files.
-The app processes a CSV file containing advertising spend data and a target variable, then generates response curves for each channel.
+The app now includes an Adstock model to account for the carryover effects of advertising spend across time, allowing users to fine-tune the Adstock decay rate for each channel.
 This was created as an internal project that needed marketing response curves to model and optimize marketing budgets.

 ## Features

  - Upload a CSV file with advertising spend data for multiple channels.
+ - Adjust Adstock decay rates for each channel using sliders.
  - Visualize the response curves for each channel based on a diminishing returns model.
  - Download a combined CSV file containing the response curves data.
  - Customizable logo and footer with attribution.

 ## Prerequisites